Falsification Of Books

-- The person took the company’s documents home with them and intentionally didn’t return them or disposed of them;
+- took the company’s documents home with them and intentionally didn’t return them or disposed of them;

 - altered or deleted computer records;

-- The person signed a document in someone else’s name.
+- signed a document in someone else’s name.

-- That the accused if an officer, employee or member of the company, or used to be;
+- the accused is an officer, employee or member of the company, or used to be;

-- That they engaged in specific acts or omissions;
+- they engaged in specific acts or omissions;

-- That their conduct resulted in the concealment, destruction, mutilation or falsification of any of the securities of the company or books affecting or relating to the company
+- their conduct resulted in the concealment, destruction, mutilation or falsification of any of the securities of the company or books affecting or relating to the company

 A company’s books can include any record of information, no matter how it is stored and any document or register.